-Prepaid manufacturing of \$7.5 million as of March 31, 2024 includes prepayments of \$3.8 million to contract manufacturing organizations ("CMOs") for manufacturing services, which the Company expects to be converted into inventory within the next twelve months, and prepayments of \$3.7 million to various CMOs for research and development pipeline programs.
-Prepaid manufacturing of \$23.7 million as of December 31, 2023 included prepayments of \$12.6 million to CMOs for manufacturing services, including \$6.4 million related to the CIMERLI ophthalmology franchise (see Note 6.
-Acquisition and Disposition), and prepayments of \$11.1 million to various CMOs for research and development pipeline programs.
+Prepaid manufacturing of \$10.7 million as of September 30, 2024 includes prepayments of \$6.5 million to CMOs for manufacturing services, which the Company expects to be converted into inventory within the next twelve months, and prepayments of \$4.2 million to various CMOs for research and development pipeline programs.
+Prepaid manufacturing of \$23.7 million as of December 31, 2023 included prepayments of \$11.1 million to various CMOs for research and development pipeline programs and \$12.6 million to CMOs for manufacturing services, of which \$6.4 million related to the CIMERLI ophthalmology franchise and \$0.5 million related to the YUSIMRY immunology franchise (see Note 6.
+Acquisition and Dispositions).